jwiegley/johnwiegley/drafts/drafts.md

 God’s purpose if I continue to provide safe harbor in my unconscious to false conceptions about His loved ones.

-# Text

-I would also propose a non-literal reading of Násút as it refers to the human condition.
-In those moments when we truly abandon self, when a love for all beings dawns in our hearts and causes us to feel disconnected from time and the immediate space of our bodies -- in those moments I believe we taste what our creation is meant for, the next realms of being.
-It's not just our physical humanity we are to get past, it is the limitations of a mortal perspective, a mortal world-view, a mortal understanding.

-Such as, for example, when a person reads Scripture too literally, in terms of its apparent, physical meaning only, and then takes up arms against the Beloved when He appears in new clothing; this error is made possible by the obscuring dust of Násút.
-But if we ascend beyond these limitations and come to understand and perceive the intent of the Holy Texts beyond their symbolism -- and by so doing begin to recognize and truly love and adore the Manifestation and His laws -- this is our heart's paradise and the first stirrings of the breezes of Malakút.

 # Racism PLP

 I want to see the faces, the bright lights, that are missing from our